 The characters are one dimensional and their actions hardly even make sense.
 And I don't mean because they are Nazis and think differently than other people.
 On top of that, the conversations jump back and forth and degrade into useless blabber.

 The art is the only okay thing about this, and that's not a good thing since the art is barely average quality.
-The backgrounds are simple, and while the character designs are actually decent, the shoddy art falls short of realizing the intended designs.
+The backgrounds are simple, and while the character designs are actually decent, the actual art falls short of realizing the intended designs.

 Rather you like controversial things, or are interested in seeing things through a different viewpoint, or just want something interesting to read, I can't recommend this to anyone for any of those things.
 This is a confusing and purposeless piece of storytelling that goes nowhere and will leave you questioning why you bothered wasting your time.